dan-htun/Azure-Load-Balancer/README.md

 Finally, we'll test to see how the load balancer distributes traffic by accessing the public frontend IP from a web browser.

-Check out my YouTube video for detailed steps.
+Check out my YouTube video below for detailed steps.

 [![Watch the video](https://img.youtube.com/vi/N-QBBm2R1zg/0.jpg)](https://youtu.be/N-QBBm2R1zg)

 Assuming that you already have Azure access and have created a subscription and a resource group, those details are omitted in the following steps.
 Usernames, passwords, regions, and resource names can be selected based on your preference.